-An initial Community (Strategic) and Technical (Operational) Levels of Service document to guide and assist Council has been developed regarding ongoing management of its P&OS Assets portfolio.
-Any changes in the future to the Levels of Service for any of Council's P&OS assets will be in accordance with this document.
+An initial Community (Strategic) and Technical (Operational) Levels of Service document to guide and assist Council has been developed with regard to ongoing management of its SW Assets portfolio.
+Any changes in the future to the Levels of Service for any of Council's SW assets will be in accordance with this document.

-The development of the Levels of Service considers:
+The development of the Levels of Service takes into account:

-- Customer research and expectations Strategic goals and objectives Legislative requirements
+- Customer research and expectations

+- Strategic goals and objectives

+- Legislative requirements

-- Current asset condition Road Hierarchy
+- Current asset condition

+- Drainage Hierarchy

 - Funding requirements